ClickHouse/clickhouse-go/README.md

 * read_timeout/write_timeout - timeout in second
 * no_delay   - disable/enable the Nagle Algorithm for tcp socket (default is 'true' - disable)
 * alt_hosts  - comma separated list of single address host for load-balancing
+* block_size - maximum rows in block (default is 1000000).
+If the rows are larger then the data will be split into several blocks to send them to the server
 * debug - enable debug output (boolean value)

 example: